Advantages of T-Shirt Transfer Printing, Compared to Other Printing Methods – Sublimation, DTG, Etc.

 However, the value goes down with each color printed, and the shorter the print run.
 Digital Heat FX does not require special screen created for each color and can print dozens of items before most jobs could even be set up on a typical screen press.
 T-Shirt transfer printing results on the pro8432WT are consistent and clean and you can count on each shirt giving a consistent result without the messy ink process involved in screen printing.

 Bling and Specialty transfer processes are unique compared to the Digital Heat FX system.
 They create a look and shine that cannot exactly be matched.
 There are some beautiful, high impact metallic look papers available for the Digital HeatFX system that will also give you a great “cheer” look!

 The Bottom Line

-The Digital Heat FX system and specifically the Okidata 8432wt laser printer with white toner solves many of the problems that other custom decoration methods cause.
+The Digital Heat FX system and specifically the Okidata 9541wt white ink printer with white toner solves many of the problems that other custom decoration methods cause.
 For one of the lowest investments in the industry, it’s makes for a great addition to any custom shop looking to put beautifully printed logos on thousands of different substrates for sometimes pennies per print.

 Get Started Today with Digital HeatFX!

-For more information about starting your custom apparel business using Digital HeatFX call 855-348-4839 to speak with a product specialist today, chat below or the contact us button below.
+For more information about starting your custom apparel business using Digital HeatFX call 855-348-4839 to speak with a product specialist today, chat below or fill out the form below.